mesmo-dev/mesmo/docs/examples.md

 mesmo.data_interface.recreate_database()
 ```

 - The call to `recreate_database()` is needed whenever defining or changing test cases.
-Note that the CSV files serve as the input format, but an SQLITE database is used internally for data processing.
+The CSV files serve as the input format, but an SQLITE database is used internally for data processing.
 Therefore, changes in the CSV files need to be read into the SQLITE database through the `recreate_database()` function.
+- This call is recommended to be included in all run scripts, such that the latest data definitions are always loaded.
+However, this was omitted above in [tutorial 1](#tutorial-1) for the sake of brevity.

 ### Get problem objects